ansys/pyhps/examples/python_pyansys_cantilever/README.md

 |------------------|--------------------------------------|
 | UV_CACHE_DIR     | /shared/rep_file_storage/uv/uv_cache |

-This will setup UV with the cache located in a shared folder, accessible from all nodes, such that any package will only need to be downloaded once.
+This will setup uv with the cache located in a shared folder, accessible from all nodes, such that any package will only need to be downloaded once.
 However, if the bandwidth between this shared folder and the compute nodes is relatively slow, this can lead to long venv setup times (on pClusters, a dozen seconds is typical for reasonably large dependencies).